"The First Bottling of Coca-Cola"

 Biedenharn, a candy merchant and soda fountain operator, had an idea

-fountain beverage, Coca-Cola, put it in bottles, and delivered it to
+popular fountain beverage, Coca-Cola, put it in bottles, and

-sold in bottles.
-Mr. Biedenharn created a totally new concept of
+been sold in bottles.
+Mr. Biedenharn created a totally new

-marketing the beverage and established the cornerstone of the
+concept of marketing the beverage and established the cornerstone of

-independent network of franchise bottlers who now distribute bottled
+the independent network of franchise bottlers who now distribute

-eldest of eight children and, in his teens, became part of the candy
+the eldest of eight children and, in his teens, became part of the

-business founded by his father and uncle.
-Later, he and his
+candy business founded by his father and uncle.
+Later, he and